astronights/A4_Paper_Trading/README.md

 - RSI
 - Sentiment Analysis
 - Value at Risk
+- Macroeconomic Data

 With the model outputs for the direction of movement, a dynamic mathemtical model is setup with a weighted basis to calculate the potential to BUY/SELL the asset at every tick.

 Live prices are fetched at every tick to assess past trade actions made and make online weight updates to the model creating a robust algorithm across market conditions.

+## Monitoring

+A PowerBI dashboard is also set up concurrently, which is pinged at every tick to monitor the algorithm performance, decision making ability and model weights.

 ## Group Members